-Based on the foregoing, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the corrected effective date of the Notice, December 18, 2017.
+Based on the foregoing, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the Notice, January 21, 2018.

-Therefore, I find that the landlord is entitled to an Order of Possession and a monetary Order of \$1,350.00 for unpaid rent owing for December 2017, as of December 15, 2017, the date on which the landlord's Application for Dispute Resolution by Direct Request was submitted.
+Therefore, I find that the landlord is entitled to an Order of Possession and a monetary Order of \$1,580.00 for unpaid rent owing for January 2018, as of January 17, 2018, the date on which the landlord's Application for Dispute Resolution by Direct Request was submitted.